 All of these queries are entirely understandable, so let’s answer them in the best way possible – through scientific evidence.

 What’s the Infrared Sauna?
-Any Dangers?

 As the name suggests, this type of device uses infrared (IR) heat over steam.
 While “infrared” might be dangerous to some, it’s actually the complete opposite: